Banford/AnagramFinder/README.md

 `dotnet run --project .\Banford.Anagrams\Banford.Anagrams.csproj ".\Data\example2.txt"`

+### No Dependencies Installed?

+If you don't have the dotnet SDK installed, I've included a compiled version of the app in the `SampleExecutables` directory in the root of the repository.
+You can use the win-x64 version and just use `Banford.AnagramFinder.exe` instead of the commands above.
+So for example:

+`./Banford.AnagramFinder ".\data\example1.txt"`

+Normally the compiled files would not be provided and checked in, this is purely for demo purposes.

+#### Not on Windows?

+I don't have a MacOS machine available to compile the application on a Mac.

 ## Logging

 Logging has been configured using [Serilog](https://serilog.net/) to output to the standard out in the console.